Dmrgn/Caged/out/production/JavaISP/README.md

 The game, despite our best efforts, contains some bugs still that may affect gameplay but not crash the program or softlock the game.
-These are: extraneous red rectangles (red rectangles occasionally appear near menu buttons for no particular reason), and menu button visuals being off on re-entry (returning to the menu occasionally results in half of each button not flashing).
+These are: extraneous red rectangles (red rectangles occasionally appear near menu buttons for no particular reason), long loading times when first entering the main game, and menu button visuals being off on re-entry (returning to the menu occasionally results in half of each button not flashing).
 Please report any new glitches to any of the developers at ryan.atlas@student.tdsb.on.ca, daniel.morgan@student.tdsb.on.ca or samuel.huang4@student.tdsb.on.ca.
 Although this is a class assignment, we do care about the game for its own sake and may issue fixes in the future.